23 May 2017

-Our panel consists of senior leaders from university and organisations who have been actively engaged in driving knowledge and innovation within and across cities and regions.
-In a question time format, the audience is invited to explore and debate key issues with panel members.
+During this Going Global panel event, senior leaders from university and organisations - who have been actively engaged in driving knowledge and innovation within and across cities and regions – discussed innovation districts and took questions from a packed audience.